 - Social media phishing – Facebook or other social media posts

-- Pharming – compromises DNS cache
+- Pharming – compromising a DNS cache

-To send internal phishing emails, an attacker controls the user’s email account with compromised credentials or is in control of a user’s device either physically (device loss / theft) or though malware on the device.
-Internal phishing emails are part of multi-stage attacks with the end goal of extortion (i.e. ransomware) or theft of financial or intellectual assets.
+To send internal phishing emails, an attacker controls your email account with compromised credentials.
+An attacker can also be in control of your device either physically, due to device loss or theft, or through malware on the device.
+Internal phishing emails are part of a multi-stage attack with the end goal of extortion with ransomware, for example, or theft of financial or intellectual assets

-Learn more about Smishing.
+Learn more about smishing.